 UM4B0 is the smallest high precision positioning and heading module in the world.
 Based on Nebulas-II SoC, it can track all current visible GNSS satellite signals, including BDS B1/B2/B3, GPS L1/L2/L5, GLONASS L1/L2, Galileo E1/E5a/E5b and QZSS L1/L2/L5.
-With a 6-axis on-board MEMS, it supports autonomous integrated navigation.
 Its targeted application fields include light-weight robots, GIS, intelligent driving, UAV etc.

 The smallest multi-system multi-frequency RTK Module